ffwff/hana/DOCUMENTATION.md

 Local variables inside of scopes can be used inside of functions that escapes the scope (through returns, global variables or through dictionary/array keys).
 These are called [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)).
-Hana implements this by copying the current scope's local variable (whenever the function is declared) into the function's bound variable field.
+Hana implements this by copying the current scope's local variables (whenever the function is declared) into the function's hidden variable container.

 ```
 function adder(n) begin